Conditions of Service

 The metering location provided shall be for the exclusive use of Enercare.
 No equipment, other than that provided and installed for or by Enercare may be installed in any part of such space.

 The owner of a building and/or condominium corporation, as applicable, will be responsible to provide a proper power supply for all metering devices and components as per Enercare’s design.

-The owner of a building and/or condominium corporation, as applicable, must provide or arrange free, safe and unobstructed access to Enercare (including its employees, agents and sub-contractors) for the purpose of meter reading, meter changing, meter installation or removal, meter inspection, meter repair, meter disconnection or meter reconnection.
+The customer, owner or property manager of a building and/or condominium corporation, as applicable, must provide or arrange free, safe and unobstructed access to Enercare (including its employees, agents and sub-contractors) for the purpose of meter reading, meter changing, meter installation or removal, meter inspection or meter repair.

 Enercare collects consumption data manually, automatically or remotely.
-When actual readings are not scheduled or available, Enercare reserves the right to use an estimated meter read for both electricity consumption and/or demand data.
+When actual readings are not scheduled or available, Enercare reserves the right to use an estimated meter read for water consumption.

 When a service is no longer required, the customer shall provide sufficient notice of the date the service is to be discontinued so that Enercare can obtain a final meter reading as close as possible to the final reading date.
-The customer shall provide access to Enercare (including its employees, agents and sub-contractors) for this purpose.
-If a final meter reading is not obtained, the customer shall pay a sum based on an estimated demand and/or electricity used since the last meter reading.
+The customer shall provide access to Enercare (including its employees, agents and sub- contractors) for this purpose.
+If a final meter reading is not obtained, the customer shall pay a sum based on estimated water used since the last meter reading.

 Enercare’s charges are set out in the Schedule of Charges available from Enercare.
 These charges are subject to change from time to time.
 Information about changes will also be provided to all customers in accordance with Applicable Laws.

-In addition to charges for the electricity consumed and charges for Enercare’s services, miscellaneous charges include, but are not limited to:
+In addition to charges for the water consumed, sewage charges and charges for Enercare’s services, miscellaneous charges include, but are not limited to: